On this page:

-Non-Fungible Tokens (NFTs) are taking the blockchain-cryptocurrency domain by storm.
+Non-Fungible Tokens (NFTs) are taking the crypto domain by storm.
 In 2021 alone, their market cap has risen by over 1785%, crossing $19 billion.
 As a result, the so-called NFT marketplaces, where you can buy and sell digital assets, are becoming an excellent means of revenue generation, offering unprecedented ROIs.

 From security to cost to functionality, developing a robust NFT marketplace involves multiple crucial aspects.
 Each of these demands considerable skill and expertise, lest end-users and project owners are vulnerable and exposed to risks.
 An NFT development company must build marketplaces on the best-suited blockchain for optimal results, although the search can be daunting.
 To help in this regard, this article compares and presents the most appropriate blockchain for developing NFT marketplaces.